umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

   GitHub Actions using the provided sample Powershell scripts.
 ---

-# GitHub Actions with Powershell scripts
+# GitHub Actions using Powershell scripts

-Before setting up the pipeline in GitHub, make sure that the steps in the [Configuring a CI/CD pipeline](./) are done.
+Before setting up the pipeline in GitHub, make sure that the following steps from the [Configuring a CI/CD pipeline](./) are done:
+- Use an existing Cloud project or create a new one
+- Activate CI/CD Flow

 You will need to define your pipeline in YAML, and find a way to interact with the Umbraco Cloud API.

 {% hint style="info" %}
+The Umbraco CI/CD Team have created a sample pipeline for GitHub Actions.

+The Scripts are provided as is - This means that the scripts will do the bare minimum for a pipeline that is utilizing the CI/CD flow.
+The idea is that they can be integrated into your own pipelines so they will have the ability to do deployments to your Umbraco Cloud projects.

-We have created a sample pipeline for GitHub.
-It includes YAML-files and custom Powershell scripts to interact with the Umbraco Cloud API.
+The sample includes YAML-files and custom Powershell scripts to interact with the Umbraco Cloud API.

-You can get the samples for GitHub and Azure DevOps from this [repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).
+You can get the samples for GitHub and Azure DevOps from this [GitHub repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).

-For GitHub you will need the following files:
-- From the root folder
-  - `cloud.zipignore`
-- From `powershell` folder
-  - `Get-LatestDeployment.ps1`
-  - `Get-ChangesById.ps1`
-  - `New-Deployment.ps1`
-  - `Add-DeploymentPackage.ps1`
-  - `Start-Deployment.ps1`
-  - `Test-DeploymentStatus.ps1`
-- From the `powershell/github` folder
-  - `main.yml`
-  - `cloud-sync.yml`
-  - `cloud-deployment.yml`

 {% endhint %}

 ## Import Cloud project repository to GitHub
 Go to your repositories in GitHub and click on "New".

-- Create a new empty repository in GitHub, and note down the clone URL.
+- Create a new empty repository, and note down the clone URL.
 - Go to the Umbraco Cloud Portal and clone your cloud project down locally.
 [This article](../../../working-locally.md#cloning-an-umbraco-cloud-project) describes how you can find the clone URL.
 - Now working locally remove the Git Remote called `origin`, which points to Umbraco Cloud